TURROKS/Maltego_WhatsMyName/README.md

 If you are a more advanced user and want to manually add the Transforms to your client, you can follow this [instructions](https://docs.maltego.com/support/solutions/articles/15000017605-local-transforms-example-#adding-the-transform-to-maltego-0-6)

+### OPSEC (Operational Security)

+Please also be aware that the requests generated to each website will be local requests, I highly recommend using a VPN to protect your privacy and security.

 ## Disclaimer

 This tool is provided for educational purposes only.
 It is designed to promote understanding and learning of OSINT